Because learning is involved in everything,

 Learning can be profoundly maladaptive.
 Learning can be physically, emotionally, socially, linguistically, cognitively, intellectually and academically unhealthy.
 Most of our unhealthy behaviors are learned (see: Unhealthy Learning).
 Children can learn in ways that misorient or disable their learning (see: Maladaptive Cognitive Schema).
-Children can learn in ways that cause their emotional intelligence to want to avoid learning (see: Mind-Shame).
+Children can learn in ways that cause their emotional intelligence to avoid learning (see: Mind-Shame).
 Unhealthy learning is the greatest impediment to the health, happiness, and success of (most) human beings.

 “We can no longer assume that what we think children should learn